 Course Overview

-This course will suit you if you want to apply or re-apply for an Immigration Adviser licence but it’s been more than 12 months since you’ve graduated or held your licence.
+Do you want to re-apply for your immigration adviser licence?
+If it’s been more than 12 months since you’ve graduated, or held your licence, you'll need to complete this course.

-The refresher course covers specifically identified and Immigration Adviser Registrar approved content from within the Graduate Diploma in New Zealand Immigration Advice.
+The course covers content from within the Graduate Diploma in New Zealand Immigration Advice.
+You'll cover current immigration law and policies as well as professional responsibilities.

 Upon successfully completing the requirements you will receive: